Car crashes and rammings take center stage in immigration crackdown

 Leo Martinez, the driver of the truck, is a US citizen and an immigration rights volunteer.
 He told CNN’s Erin Burnett last week he is one of multiple volunteers who have been patrolling neighborhoods in Ventura County to document ICE detentions and was shocked when the SUV he says was driven by federal agents drove into his truck.

-Martinez told CNN he was temporarily detained him and then released from custody pending charges.
+Martinez told CNN he was temporarily detained and then released from custody pending charges.

 The Department of Homeland Security responded to the incident in a statement, calling it a “targeted enforcement operation.”